Asif Nagar

 Asif Nagar is a major neighbourhood in the western part of Hyderabad, India.
 It is located north of the Musi River near Mehdipatnam.
 It is a mandal in the Hyderabad District and one of the oldest neighbourhoods that have existed for a long while.

 This used to be a legislative assembly seat part of the Lok Sabha but was delimited and now it comes under the Nampally seat.
 ACP Office for West Zone for Hyderabad Police is situated here.

 Etymology

 The name "Asaf" is derived from the Asaf Jahi Dynasty the Nizam of Hyderabad.
 Nagar is the Urdu, Hindi and Dakahini word for town or colony.

 Legislature

-In the Lok Sabha: Asif Nagar belongs to the Hyderabad Constituency represented by Asaduddin Owasi of the AIMIM party.
+In the Lok Sabha: Asif Nagar belongs to the Hyderabad.

 In the Telangana Legislative Assembly: Asif Nagar belongs to the Nampally constituency represented by Mohammed Majid Hussain of the AIMIM party.